ParadigmHyperloop/recruiting-challenges/software-challenge/README.md

 ## Writing the Code

 Finally, for the actual coding part of the challenge, you will have to implement a python class that will be used to keep track of the current position of the hypothetical tunnel boring machine for the "Not-a-Boring" competition.
-Most of the implementation details will be left to you, and there are python docstrings which outline the parameter and return types
+Most of the implementation details will be left to you, and there are python docstrings which outline the parameter and return types.
+You should be working out of the branch that you created, and periodically "committing" your code using git so that it keeps track of your changes.

+## Submitting the Code

+Once you have completed the coding section, it is now time to submit your code.
+To do this, you will submit a "Pull Request" to the github repository.
+This essentially will begin the process of code review, and in our actual development process this is where changes would be made based off of review comments.
+After review, the code would then be merged into our master branch.
+All you will need to do is to open a Pull Request, and provide a small description of your changes, and what they do (assume the reviewer has no prior knowledge of your code!).